Applications for the next training cohort must be received by Friday, September 16th, 2022.

 The instituted acolyte is appointed to assist the deacon and serve the priest in the celebration of the liturgy.
 He is an extraordinary minister of Holy Communion serving only when sufficient ordinary ministers are not available.
 Instituted acolytes, as necessary, may also assist with the formation of other ministers who assist at the altar.
 Because these ministers are dedicated to service at the altar, they should strive to learn all they can about public divine worship and strive to grasp its inner spiritual meaning.
 A primary responsibility is to assist with the purification of vessels used in the distribution of Holy Communion.

 Cardinal DiNardo has expressed his desire that men chosen for this ministry should be experienced sacristans and liturgical ministers.
-Men must be at least 21 years of age, fully initiated and living an exemplary Christian way of life, with no impediments to sacramental reception, (e.g., if married, one must be in valid union recognized by the Church).
+Men must be at least 21 years of age, fully initiated, and living an exemplary Christian way of life, with no impediments to sacramental reception, (e.g., if married, one must be in a valid union recognized by the Church).

 Pastors determine the need for instituted acolytes in their parish, in consultation with the Office of Worship.
 Following institution, the parish will be billed the current rate for formation sessions.